project-emily/projectEmilyWebsite/README.md

 {% include section-spotlight.html title="Spotlight" %}

-{% include section-mailchimp.html title="Newsletter Signup" text="Sign up for our weekly newsletter through Mailchimp and stay up to date with what is happening in the city." button_text="Support Us" %}
+{% include section-mailchimp.html title="Newsletter Sign-up" text="Sign up for our weekly newsletter through Mailchimp and stay up to date with what is happening in the city." button_text="Support Us" %}

 {% include section-latest.html title="Latest Articles" limit="4" more="More Articles" %}